Training - Driver & Vehicle Crew

 In general all tank vehicle activity requires a driver certified for carriage in tanks and for the dangerous goods being carried.
 For packaged dangerous goods there are thresholds under which a certified driver may not be necessary.
-Guidance on the various exemptions that may be available to you, and your relevant training requirements, is provided in Chapters 5 and 6 of our ADR Guide for Business.
+Guidance on the various exemptions that may be available to you, and your relevant training requirements, is provided in section 6 in our guide on the carriage of dangerous goods by road.

 Note it is a legal duty for consignors of dangerous goods to inform the carrier of the nature and quantity of the dangerous goods to be carried.

 Please note the submission of new applications and applications for the re-approval certification of ADR Driver Training providers should be directed to the Chartered Institute of Logistics and Transport (CILT) from the 1 January 2013.
 Contact can be made via the CILT website or Tel.: 01 6763188.